KevinWang676/KevinWang676.github.io/_pages/one-more-thing.md

 **Random topics**
 * *Now this is not the end.
 It is not even the beginning of the end.
 But it is, perhaps, the end of the beginning.* – Winston Churchill
 * *Three passions, simple but overwhelmingly strong, have governed my life: the longing for love, the search for knowledge, and unbearable pity for the suffering of mankind.
-These passions, like great winds, have blown me hither and thither, in a wayward course, over a great ocean of anguish, reaching to the very verge of despair.* – Bertrand Russell
+These passions, like great winds, have blown me hither and thither, in a wayward course, over a great ocean of anguish, reaching to the very verge of despair. . . .
+This has been my life.
+I have found it worth living, and would gladly live it again if the chance were offered me.* – Bertrand Russell
 * *Two things fill the mind with ever new and increasing admiration and awe, the more often and steadily we reflect upon them: the starry heavens above me and the moral law within me.* – Immanuel Kant